Kiki (magazine): History and profile

 Kiki was launched as a quarterly magazine in September 2007 by B-books, Ltd. Unlike typical fashion magazines oriented toward teenage readers, it emphasizes creative self-expression over glamour and beauty.
 It makes a point of avoiding common topics of celebrity gossip, romance, and trends; instead, it contains features such as interviews with students and professional designers, tips on managing money, and articles on fashion in world cultures.
-It also contained space for girls to write and draw directly on the magazine's pages, encouraging reader interaction.
+It also contains space for girls to write and draw directly on the magazine's pages, encouraging reader interaction.
 The magazine's tagline, “For girls with style and substance,” underscored its approach to fashion as a reflection of personal identity.

 Kiki's staff had been a long time friend of Nancy Gruver, an entrepreneur who founded a feminist youth publication for girls of a similar age entitled New Moon Girls with her daughters.
 Like Kiki, New Moon Girls also features no ads, excluded certain common topics in favor of including articles that fostered self-esteem, body-positivity, and a sense of pride in being a girl, and included practical activities for the reader to engage in.
 Gruver had supported Kiki from the start and helped its staff to get the magazine off the ground.
 In the Winter 2016 double issue, Kiki announced that all Kiki subscribers would get an issue of New Moon Girls along with a free membership to the New Moon Girls online community.

 Kiki's website announced in early 2016 that the Winter 2016 double issue would be the final issue of Kiki to be released.
 By April the website was rendered non-functional, and had ceased to be offered for subscription through Amazon.
 Kiki officially had folded.